Zip ties, plywood, and PVC tubes: How disabled people and caregivers are hacking their homes

 Disability at Home shows the wide variety of ways disabled people and caregivers have solved that problem for themselves, including DIY grab bars made out of gas pipes and a combination commode and shower chair made out of PVC tubing.
 Mauldin says many of these hacks and modifications solve specific problems in a way a formal product probably couldn’t.
 “It’s nothing that some high-tech corporation can come in and have this fantastic object to solve,” she says.
 “That’s not how it works because everyone’s needs are different, and everyone’s trying to craft their space in ways that work for them.”

 But that doesn’t mean companies haven’t tried to market solutions.
-Liz Jackson is a founder of the Disabled List, an advocacy group looking at the intersection of disability and design.
+Liz Jackson is a founding member of the Disabled List, an advocacy group looking at the intersection of disability and design.
 She’s known for coining the term “disability dongle,” which refers to the types of products and designs created to help disabled people without understanding what those people actually want or need.
 These products often get glowing coverage in design-focused publications (including, she notes, Fast Company), even if their utility is questionable.
 “Then you go over to Twitter and what you find in the comments are disabled people saying we don’t want this.
 We don’t want innovation.
 We want infrastructure,” Jackson says.
 “The way that disability is often written about is it’s not actually about the solution, it’s about the promise.
 So what happens when you start to ask what is the solution without any techno-utopian promise?
 And that’s where Laura’s work comes in.”

 Jackson, who is a disabled person, says Disability at Home offers a more realistic counterpoint to flashy conceptual designs, and is a site she already has found useful.
 She recently had surgery on her heart and first saw Mauldin’s website after getting home from the hospital.
 The hacked solutions felt especially relevant.
 “I’ve got gooping incisions on my chest and other places, and I’m trying to figure out how to place the bandage so that it doesn’t peel away, or so that I’m not going to hurt the incision,” Jackson says.
 “Imagery from Laura’s website does more accurately reflect my current experience with disability in a way that I never see reflected in these innovation stories.”